-What if I told you that Halloween celebrations can be fun and educational at the same time!
-Having been a teacher for seven years, I can relate to not having time to shake a stick, let alone to celebrate Halloween!
+What if I told you that Halloween celebrations can be fun and educational at the same time?
+Having been a teacher for seven years, I can relate to not having time to shake a stick, let alone celebrate Halloween!
 So, I’ve put together a few Halloween maths activities to satisfy teaching and learning needs, and spooky needs at the same time.

 Perfect for Spooky Maths Groups

 These cool Halloween maths activities are perfect for maths rotations or maths groups, (whatever you like to call them).
 On the other hand, you might prefer to choose one activity to explore as a whole class.